Retirement Retirement Planning

 There are many reasons to look forward to retirement.
 Not only does it mean you can stop the endless grind of your day job, but you should have a bit of extra time to spend on yourself.

-If you’ve saved for retirement skillfully, you’ll also have some extra money to spend on yourself.
-But while we’re all about buying yourself a retirement gift, be careful not to throw your money away as some retirees do.
+If you've saved for retirement skillfully, you'll also have some extra money to spend on yourself.
+But while we're all about buying yourself a retirement gift, avoid waiting money as some retirees do.

 Here are some big purchases you're likely to regret if you make them right before you retire.